A walk through Mazkeret Batya and the First Aliyah

 Our walk starts at the synagogue, the Beit Knesset Hagadol (the Great Synagogue) (A).
 It is located on the site of the community’s original synagogue, which had to be demolished because of structural problems.
 This synagogue was opened in 1928 and was gifted to the community by the Rothschild family.
 On the façade of the building, you can make out a seven-branched menorah and tablets of the Ten Commandments.
 On the roof is a nine-branched Chanukah menorah.
 Unless you come with a pre-arranged group, a tour of the museum, or it is time for prayer services, the doors will probably be locked, although you can peep through the windows to view inside.

 Directions: Enter into Waze “The Great Synagogue,” and click on “The Great Synagogue, Mazkeret Batya, Israel.”
-There is some parking along Rothschild.
-There is also a parking lot on HaGoren behind a block of stores on Rothschild that is not far from the synagogue.
-Otherwise, find a parking place on a side street.
+There is probably parking at the beginning of Sderot Eliyahu, which is a continuation of Sderot Rothschild after the traffic circle by the synagogue.
+There may also be some parking on Sderot Rothschild not far from the synagogue.

 On the other side of the circle is the HaRav Mohilever Museum (B).
 It is housed in one of the settlement’s original buildings, actually a former cowshed.
 This Zionist Heritage Learning Center) was established in 1996, after the remains of Rabbi Shmuel Mohiliver had been brought to Israel and reinterred in Mazkeret Batya's cemetery.